 After two losses, Jason Campbell was named Cleveland’s starting quarterback.

-Campbell has played reasonably well, but was injured against the Pittsburgh Steelers on Sunday and eventually carted off the field.
-Cleveland was forced to rely on Weeden once again.
+Campbell has played reasonably well, but was injured against the Pittsburgh Steelers on Sunday, and eventually carted off the field.
+And Cleveland was forced to rely on Weeden once again.

 Campbell dropped back to attempt a pass and was sacked by Pittsburgh’s William Gay in the third quarter.
 Campbell fumbled on that play, and Will Allen picked up the ball and ran 49 yards, giving Pittsburgh possession on Cleveland’s 4-yard line.
 Steelers receiver Emmanuel Sanders proceeded to score on a 4-yard reception.